-Reliable electrical and mechanical performance are crucial for military applications that use MIL-STD-1760 assemblies to ensure mission critical success.
+Long-lasting, dependable performance is essential for military applications that use MIL-STD-1760 assemblies to ensure the success of any flight operation.
 But, our customers have told us that they have to replace frequently standard umbilical assemblies that use screw-on MIL-DTL-38999/31 land yard connectors because they don’t withstand pylon installation and operation.

 Guaranteed 100 Store Releases

-Introduced to NATO in the mid-1990s, Gore identified a need to provide a reliable, easy-to-use umbilical assembly with a connector system that did not fail during operation.
-GORE MIL-STD-1760 Assemblies combined with the Harris Field Replaceable Connector System (FRCS) were successfully qualified against specification with proven, consistent disconnect loads and certified for more than 100 ejected releases.
-In fact, this assembly with the FRCS has delivered more than 3,500 successful store releases on many airborne platforms such as:
+Introduced to NATO in the mid-1990s, we identified a need to provide a reliable, easy-to-use umbilical assembly with a connector system that didn’t fail during installation or operation.
+GORE MIL-STD-1760 Assemblies combined with the Harris Field Replaceable Connector System (FRCS) are successfully qualified against specification with proven, consistent disconnect loads.
+Certified for more than 100 ejected releases, our assembly with the FRCS has delivered more than 3,500 successful store releases on many airborne platforms such as:

 - A-10 Warthog